Practical tips for a healthy and sustainable diet

 2. Eat locally, when in season

-Locally-grown foods can be a sustainable choice, but only if we choose those that are in season where we live.
-The energy cost of producing or storing local foods beyond their natural growing seasons could be higher than shipping foods that are in season somewhere else.
+Locally-grown foods can be a sustainable choice, if we choose those that are in season where we live.
+The cost of producing or storing local foods beyond their natural growing seasons could be higher than shipping foods that are in season somewhere else.

 Consuming only what we need reduces demands on our food supply by decreasing excess production.
-Limiting energy-dense low-nutrient foods, snacking less outside meals, and paying attention to portion sizes are all useful ways to avoid unnecessary overconsumption.
+It also helps to keep us healthy and avoid excessive weight gain.
+Limiting snacking on energy-dense low-nutrient foods and paying attention to portion sizes are all useful ways to avoid unnecessary overconsumption.

 - For meat-eaters, limiting meat consumption to 1-2 times a week, having meat-free days and choosing more sustainable meats like chicken over beef can help us reduce our ecological footprint.